mehnoorsiddiqui/anypoint-and-apimatic-docs-workflow/README.md

 - content and static directories can be skipped if you do not have custom content or static files.

 # Anypoint's Autocataloging CLI
-The  Autocataloging CLI allows you to automatically trigger the publishing of your API assets to Exchange using CI/CD pipeline or custom scripts without the need to manually maintain the your documentation and API definitions.
+The  Autocataloging CLI allows you to automatically trigger the publishing of your API assets to Exchange using CI/CD pipeline or custom scripts without the need to manually maintain the documentation for the API definitions.

-The Autocataloging CLI demands for a `descriptor file` having the metadata of the API needs to be published.
+The Autocataloging CLI demands for a [descriptor file](https://docs.mulesoft.com/exchange/apicat-about-api-catalog-cli#apicat-descriptor-file) containing the metadata of the API needs to be published.

-The descriptor file expects metadata to be in the following YAML format.
+The `descriptor file` expects metadata to be in the following YAML format.
 ```
 #%Catalog Descriptor 1.0
 projects: